Ireland pile pressure on Wales' Pivac with heavy defeat - RFI

 The hosts had the Welsh under immense pressure -- especially in the set scrum -- but the visitors managed to keep them out with Irish lock James Ryan being penalised as he tried to force his way over.

-The Irish normally pride themselves on their discipline but referee Mathieu Raynal was none too impressed and penalised them regularly.
+The Irish normally pride themselves on their discipline but referee Mathieu Raynal was none too impressed and regularly penalised them.

 Leigh Halfpenny took advantage of one of the Irish indiscretions to level the scores in the 18th minute.